Further study on Hunt's hypothesis (H) for Levy processes: Introduction

 Hunt's hypothesis (H) is also equivalent to some other important properties of Markov processes.
 For example, Blumenthal and Getoor \cite[Proposition (4.1)]{BG70} and Glover \cite[Theorem (2.2)]{G83} showed that (H) holds if and only if the fine and cofine topologies differ by polar sets; Fitzsimmons and Kanda \cite{FK} showed that (H) is equivalent to the dichotomy of capacity.

 In spite of its importance, Hunt's hypothesis (H) has been verified only in special situations.
-Some forty years ago, Getoor conjectured that essentially all L\'evy processes satisfy (H).
-To motivate this paper, we recall below the results obtained so far for Getoor's conjecture that are closely related to our results.

 Blumenthal and Getoor \cite{BG70} showed that all stable processes with index $\alpha\in (0,2)$ on the line satisfy (H).
 Kanda \cite{Ka76} and Forst \cite{F75} proved independently that (H) holds if $X$ has bounded continuous transition densities (with respect to the Lebesgue measure $dx$) and the L\'{e}vy-Khintchine exponent $\psi$ satisfies for some constant $M>0$.
 Rao \cite{R77} gave a short proof of the Kanda-Forst theorem under the weaker condition that $X$ has resolvent densities.
 In particular, for $n\ge 1$, all stable processes with index $\alpha\neq 1$ satisfy (H).
 Kanda \cite{Ka78} proved that (H) holds for stable processes on $\mathbf{R}^n$ with index $\alpha= 1$ if we assume that the linear term vanishes.
 Glover and Rao \cite{GR86} proved that $\alpha$-subordinates of general Hunt processes satisfy (H) (cf. Proposition \ref{GR} below). {Rao \cite{R88} proved that if all 1-excessive functions of $X$ are lower semicontinuous and where $f$ is an increasing function on $[1,\infty)$ such that $\int_N^{\infty}(\lambda f(\lambda))^{-1}d\lambda=\infty$ for every $N\geq 1$, then $X$ satisfies (H).}